Discover Bodmin Railway, inside Cornwall’s most dog-friendly town!

 Dog tickets entitle your pooch to paws-on-the-floor travel.
 We ask you to ensure that your dog does not travel on the seats, not even on a blanket, as this leaves hairs for our next customers.

 There are bowls of water on the platform at Bodmin General for dogs.
-While dogs are more than welcome visitors to the BWR, we do ask that you please keep them on a short lead on the platforms and on the trains, for their own safety and the safety of our other visitors.
+While dogs are more than welcome visitors to Bodmin Railway, we do ask that you please keep them on a short lead on the platforms and on the trains, for their own safety and the safety of our other visitors.

 There are many beautiful walking opportunities nearby – from the Bodmin Beacon Nature Reserve (walking distance from Bodmin General Station), to the National Trust Lanhydrock Estate, and Cardinham Woods, and not to forget the Camel Trail, 18-miles of Cornish countryside along a disused railway line between Wenfordbridge, Bodmin, Wadebridge and Padstow in the heart of Cornwall.

-Two walking apps with Bodmin routes will enable you to explore our dog friendly town (take a look at iWalk Cornwall and Kneehigh Rambles), and why not make a day of it with a visit to some of Bodmin’s other dog friendly visitor attractions?
-As mentioned, there are six others within walking distance of the Bodmin & Wenford Railway:
+Two walking apps with Bodmin routes will enable you to explore our dog friendly town (take a look at iWalk Cornwall and Kneehigh Rambles), and why not make a day of it with a visit to some of Bodmin’s other visitor attractions?
+As mentioned, there are six others within walking distance of Bodmin Railway:

 Cornwall’s Regimental Museum (across the road, situated inside Bodmin Keep)